catzy007/stevia-page/README.md

 ```
 3. Go to directory you just made and create `content.md`.
 4. Fill `content.md` with your content using markdown &/ html format.
-5. Create `thumbnail.jpg` file with `800 x 600` resolution.
+5. Create `thumbnail.jpg` file with `4:3` aspect ratio.
 6. Then open `/posts/index.md` and add directory name `YYYY-MM-DD-post-title-you-want-to-create` to posts index.
 7. Git add, commit, and push.
-8. If you set CI/CD, your blog will automatically updated.
+8. If you set CI/CD, your blog will automatically update.

 > Make sure only using `1234567890abcdefghijklmnopqrstuvwxyz` and `-` as index separator